 That's what led to this knockdown table saw system.
 It has a great outfeed table; you also gain extra width to rip larger pieces of plywood, and the outfeed table works great for an assembly workbench.
 The project also has some nifty add-on trays: one to hold your table saw safety equipment (hearing and vision protection and push sticks) and another to hold all your hand tools and hardware so you can keep the top clutter-free.
 This project is perfect for a small work space because it sets up in minutes without fasteners, and at the end of the day you can have it back on the wall and the car in the garage.

 What it takes in a nutshell:

 Skill level: intermediate

-Tools: Drill, circular saw,
+Tools: Drill, circular saw, jigsaw, sander, table saw

 This DIY table saw table is a workshop on a wall.
 In less than five minutes of setup time, you're ready to cut big sheets or work on the assembly table.
 When done, simply dismantle it and hang it flat on the wall, and you’ll still have plenty of space to park the car.

 Outfeed table and side support

 Rip or crosscut large parts—even full sheets of plywood—without a helper.

 The outfeed table doubles as a large work surface.
 Plus, there's a tool tray below.